percona/percona-backup-mongodb/doc/source/configuration-options.rst

    :type: string
    :required: YES

-   Your access key to the storage bucket
+   Your access key to the storage bucket.
+This option can be ommitted when you run |PBM| using an EC2 instance profile.
+To learn more, refer to :ref:`automate-s3-access`

 .. option:: storage.s3.credentials.secret-access-key

   :type: string
   :required: YES

-  The key to sign your programmatic requests to the storage bucket
+  The key to sign your programmatic requests to the storage bucket.
+This option can be ommitted when you run |PBM| using an EC2 instance profile.
+To learn more, refer to :ref:`automate-s3-access`

 .. option:: storage.s3.uploadPartSize